Sunset Point rest area will remain open to travelers through Labor Day - NewsBreak

 ADOT had planned closing the rest area to travelers beginning Monday, July 11, but on Sunday officials announced that won't happen until after Labor Day.

-Sunset Point is located along Interstate 17 at milepost 252 north of Phoenix.
+Sunset Point is located along Interstate 17 at milepost 252 north of Anthem.

 "Project work for the Sunset Point Rest Area will start Monday, July 11.
 This initial work will not impact the traveling public until after the busy summer season," ADOT officials stated Sunday.